 Is this “The Dark Knight” of the MCU?
 Not exactly.
 “The Dark Knight” challenges the weight of the canvas in which it's genre resides.
 “Captain America: Civil War” on the other hand, tests the limits of its cinematic universe.
 It challenges its genre in brief moments (the idea of introducing reality into superhero films), but it's more about experimenting upon where these characters can go and if their limits are measured by that of the amount of laughter in the theater.

 That’s not to say there are no jokes to be found in “Captain America: Civil War,” there’s more than enough to go around.
 From Ant-Man (Paul Rudd) becoming a freaked out fanboy when he joins the team to the introduction of the quirky web-slinger from Queens, Spider-man (Tom Holland).
-There’s plenty of levity to keep you engaged in the film, and watching it at home on Blu-ray this evening was no different.
-I found myself leaning out of my seat, quoting every line of dialogue, getting breezes of goosebumps, and building a lump in my throat near the finale.
+There’s plenty of levity to keep you engaged in the film, and watching it again in a theater this morning was no different than the night before.
+I found myself leaning out of my seat, memorizing every line of dialogue, getting breezes of goosebumps, and building a lump in my throat near the finale.